On a discrete version of Tanaka's theorem for maximal functions: Introduction

 and thus the fundamental question here is to compare the variation of the maximal function with the variation of the original function (perhaps having the additional information that $f \in L^1(\R^n))$.

-In Tanaka's elegant paper \cite{Ta}, he gave a positive answer to this question for the {\it non-centered} maximal operator in dimension $n=1$, establishing (\ref{Tan1}) when $f \in W^{1,1}(\R)$, with constant $C=2$.
+In Tanaka's elegant paper \cite{Ta}, he gave a positive answer to this question for the {\it non-centered} maximal operator in dimension $n=1$.
 For $f \in L^1_{loc}(\R^n)$ the {\it non-centered} maximal operator is defined as follows:

 where the supremum is now taken over all balls $B_r$ simply containing $x$.
+Tanaka established (\ref{Tan1}) for $\widetilde{\mathcal{M}}$ when $f \in W^{1,1}(\R)$, with constant $C=2$.
+This result was later refined by Aldaz and P\'{e}rez L\'{a}zaro \cite[Theorem 2.5]{AP} who obtained the sharp constant $C=1$, under only the assumption that $f$ has bounded variation.

 Philosophically, the {\it non-centered} version is a smoother operator than the centered version since it contains more averages, making it easier to handle.

-Observe that the constant $C=2$ obtained by Tanaka is not proved to be the best possible.
-In fact, we believe that (\ref{Tan1}) should hold with constant $C=1$, when $n=1$, for both the {\it centered} and {\it non-centered} operators, with $f (x)= \chi_{[a,b]}(x)$ being an extremal example.
-Question A remains untouched for the {\it centered} version, even in the case $n=1$.
+Nevertheless, we expect that (\ref{Tan1}) should also hold in the case of the {\it centered} maximal operator with constant $C=1$, when $n=1$ (one may take $f (x)= \chi_{[a,b]}(x)$ for an extremal example).
+So far, however, Question A remains untouched for the {\it centered} version, even in the case $n=1$.